programming-notes/lil-twitter-react-challenge/README.md

 #### Milestone 1

+> - Determine what should be a component on the page
+> - React componentize the different parts of the app (use hard coded data where possible)

+#### Milestone 2

 > - On page load, the 50 most recent tweets are displayed in the 'river' running down the middle of the page.
 > - On page load, the 10 most popular hashtags are displayed.

-#### Milestone 2
+#### Milestone 3

 > - A user can create a tweet, which will get saved into the database with a fake username, fake handle, and fake avatar (which is all handled server-side).
 > - The new tweet should appear atop the 'river', preferrably with some sort of animation.

-#### Milestone 3

 > - Any hashtags the tweet includes (e.g. #yolo), should also be associated with that tweet.

 #### Milestone 4